quartiq/miniconf/web/README.md

 Leaf values are edited as JSON and submitted through `/set`. `/set` responses report request acceptance; `/settings` publications remain the authoritative applied values.
+The empty Miniconf path is the schema root; `/` is its empty-name child.

 Optional MQTT credentials are never placed in route URLs or application-managed storage.
 The connection form uses standard browser autocomplete so a password manager can remember them when